 Rise early this morning and drive around 2 hours northwest of the city to the Juyongguan Pass.
 Here you can take a walk on the Great Wall of China, appreciating the wall itself and the dramatic scenery.
 After walking from the coach to the first section, your group will receive an introduction to the Great Wall's unique history and a briefing on the different walking routes available, depending on your level of fitness.
 You will then have approximately 2.5-hours free time to explore at your own pace.
 Please note that there are many steps at the wall and certain sections are steeper than others.
-Later, visit a fade factory, and in the afternoon, wander around the beautiful grounds of the Summer Palace.
-This evening, there is an optional Kung Fu show (time permitting, payable locally).
+Later, visit a jade factory, and in the afternoon, wander around the beautiful grounds of the Summer Palace.